isometimescode/hugo-future-imperfect/README.md

 ## Shortcodes
-In addition to the native [Hugo shortcodes](https://gohugo.io/extras/shortcodes/), the theme also includes the following codes that I hope you find useful: fancybox, img-post, img-fit, and url-link.
+In addition to the native [Hugo shortcodes](https://gohugo.io/extras/shortcodes/), the theme also includes the following codes that I hope you find useful: fancybox, img-post, img-fit, url-link, and google-map.

 ### fancybox
 [Fancybox](http://fancyapps.com/fancybox/3/) is a jQuery lightbox script for displaying images, videos and more.
 It is touch